libis/rdm-integration/README.md

 ## Getting started

+Prerequisite: ensure that Docker (with the Compose plugin) is installed and available on your PATH - the `make up` target spins up the full stack via `docker compose`.

 Add the included Keyclok (for OIDC flow) and S3 implementations (for upload and download redirects using S3 storage) to your `/etc/hosts` or equivalent configuration, for example:
 ```shell
 127.0.0.1    keycloak.mydomain.com